sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 ## Troubleshooting

-### Is there a hook for cleaning up before the server exits?
+### Is there a hook for cleaning up before the app exits?

 There's nothing built-in to SvelteKit for this, because such a cleanup hook depends highly on the execution environment you're on.
-For Node, you can use its built-in `process.on(...)` to implement a callback that runs before the server exits:
+For Node, you can use its built-in `process.on(...)` to implement a callback that runs before the app exits:

 ```js
 // @errors: 2304 2580